I2-Multimedia-Lab/DP-Retinex/README.md

-# 🌙 DP-Retinex: A Diffusion-Based Retinex Framework for Low-Light Image Enhancement
+# 🌙 DP-Retinex: Dual-Prior Guided Low-Light Image Enhancement with YUV-Domain Reflectance-Illumination Decomposition

 Welcome to **DP-Retinex**!
 This repository provides a powerful, Retinex-theory-inspired image enhancement model built with PyTorch 🧠.
 Whether you're working on night-time photography, autonomous vision, or general low-level vision tasks, this toolkit is made for you! 💡